C2C CTF Writeups

 bunaken(Binary),flag.txt(Encrypted) - Goal: Reverse the binary to determine the encryption algorithm and key, then decrypt the flag.

-I located the start of the bundled JavaScript payload by inspecting the end of the binary (using tail or a hex editor).
-The payload starts with a large array and obfuscated logic.
+Step 1: Extraction I located the start of the bundled JavaScript payload by inspecting the end of the binary.
+The payload started with a large array and what looked like obfuscated logic.

-Step 3: Protocol Reconstruction By emulating the deobfuscation logic (running the extraction script in Node.js), I resolved the critical API calls:
+Step 3: Protocol Reconstruction By emulating the deobfuscation logic in a local Node.js environment, I resolved the critical API calls and behaviors:

 s(373, "rG]G")->sulawesis(387)->zstdCompresst(402)->digest,r(399)->SHA-256t(375)->AES-CBC